hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Upload to your device using "File Sharing" in iTunes, then open the "Files" app on your iOS device, move the uploaded file to the "On My iPhone" folder.
 After that, tap the file and go to "Settings" to import, or
 1. Host the file on a secure website of yours, then download and import it in Mobile Safari.

-When finished, check to make sure "IKEv2 VPN configuration" is listed under Settings -> General -> Profile(s).
+When finished, check to make sure "IKEv2 VPN" is listed under Settings -> General -> Profile(s).

 To connect to the VPN: